neuroailab/Neural-Alignment/README.md

 ## Cite

+If you used this codebase for your research, please consider citing our paper:
 ```
 @inproceedings{tworoutes2020,
   title={Two Routes to Scalable Credit Assignment without Weight Symmetry},
-  author={Kunin, Daniel and Nayebi, Aran and Sagastuy-Brena, Javier and Ganguli, Surya and Bloom, Jon and Yamins, Daniel LK},
+  author={Kunin, Daniel and Nayebi, Aran and Sagastuy-Brena, Javier and Ganguli, Surya and Bloom, Jonathan M and Yamins, Daniel LK},
   booktitle={The 37th International Conference on Machine Learning (ICML 2020)},
   url={https://arxiv.org/abs/2003.01513},
   year={2020}